graalvm/graalvm-demos/graalpy-install-package/README.md

 ## (Optional) Build and Run a Native Executable

-If you [installed GraalVM](https://www.graalvm.org/downloads/), you can build this Java-Python application into a native executable and run it.
+If you [installed GraalVM](https://www.graalvm.org/downloads/), you can use GraalVM Native Image to build this Java-Python application into a native executable and then run it.

+> Note: The Native Image build configuration files are in [src/main/resources/META-INF/native-image](src/main/resources/META-INF/native-image).
+For more information, see [Native Image Build Configuration](https://www.graalvm.org/latest/reference-manual/native-image/overview/BuildConfiguration/).

 1. Build a native executable:
     ```bash